-Davidson, William S., Robin Redner, Craig H. Blakely, James G. Eristoff, and Christina M. Mitchell.
+Davidson, William S., Robin Redner, Craig H. Blakely, James G. Ernshoff, and Christina M. Mitchell.
 1987.
 "Diversion of Juvenile Offenders: An Experimental Comparison."
-Journal of Consulting and Clinical Psychology 55(1):68 -75.
+Journal of Consulting and Clinical Psychology55(1):68 -75.
 Smith, Emilie Phillips, Angela M. Wolf, Dan M. Cantillon, Oseela Thomas, William S. Davison.
 2004.
 "The Adolescent Diversion Project: 25 Years of Research on an Ecological Model of Intervention."
-Prevention & Intervention in the Community 27(2):29 -47.
+Prevention & Intervention in the Community27(2):29 -47

-A probation officer is assigned to the intake function of the department.
-They process referrals and access all referred juveniles for initial static risk using a validated risk/needs tool.
+Probation officers process referrals and access all referred juveniles for initial static risk using a validated risk/needs tool.
 If the individual is a first-time offender, scores low risk on the tool, and the crime in not a mandatory referral they initiate a hold on the referral.
 Once a hold is initiate, they educate the family on the resources that are available to the family in the community that will potentially address the identified needs of the family.
 They walk them through the process of accessing these services and attempt to empower the parents to take a role in securing services.
 We also educate them on the juvenile justice process so that they know what benefits and potential consequences they are facing during and after the diversion process.
 The officer remains a resource to the family after the intake and diversion process.
 They can access the services of the officer at any time during the process.
 If the minor goes six months free from further referrals on does not rise to the level of need for further intervention, then they will not be formally processed.
 The goal is that hopefully the matter is either an aberrant period of behavior and/or the matter can be handled successfully at the lowest level to avoid pulling a minor into the system that would otherwise thrive without such an intervention.
-This model not only conserves resources across the board, but also recognizes that intervening at a high level when unnecessary could increase a minor's risk to re-offend.
+This model not only conserves resources across the board, but also recognizes that intervening at a high level when unnecessary could actually increase a minor's risk to re-offend.